bprin97/A_Survey_on_the_Different_Approaches_to_Temporal_Node_Centralities/README.md

 In reverse for Python is executable in all the Current Operating System and only needs the installation of the Requirement.txt
 Then as next step for the C++ Algorithm just build it with cmake E.G.
+1. move the TGLib folder inside Old_Algorithm folder then,
-1. cd TBC
+2. cd TBC
-2. mkdir build
+3. mkdir build
-3. cd build
+4. cd build
-4. cmake ..
+5. cmake ..
-5. make
+6. make

 And finally run the executable :
 - TBC :  ./tbc --path_file="/pathTo/TGraph.txt" --save_results=true--name_file_results="/pathTo/Results.txt" --cost_function="shortest_fastest_TW”